 an Advisory Board only, Board members must respect the rights and protections

-granted the media outlets by the First Amendment of the U.S. Constitution.
+granted the media outlets by the First Amendment of the U.S. Constitution and

-of the student outlets, in conjunction with the Media Adviser, will develop a
+leaders of the student outlets, in conjunction with the Media Adviser, will

-budget request and present such request to the Advisory Board.
-The Board will
+develop budget requests and present such requests to the Advisory Board.
+The

-then discuss each budget request individually and give advice before voting to
+Board will then discuss each budget request individually and give advice before

-endorse and support each outlet’s request.
-The Media Adviser and each media
+voting to endorse and support the outlets’ request.
+The Media Adviser and each

-leader will then present their organization’s line-item budget proposal to the applicable
+media leader will then present their budget proposals to the applicable budget

-budget committee.
-The committee will subsequently develop a recommended
+committee.
+The committee will subsequently develop a recommended allocation

 B. Board members are expected to 1) help